Louvre Museum

 Free entry for children < 18 years.

-Group rate available for > 25 people.
+Group rate available for > 7 people.

-Paris Museum Pass accepted: compulsory reservation of a time slot.
+Paris Museum Pass accepted: reservation required.

 Reception